[ Printer Friendly Version ] [ Report Abuse ]

 "Desiya Ravenclaw, you know that isn't true.
 Father cares about us, he just doesn't know how to show it.
-You should try and get back to sleep," she added, walking back to her bed.
+Just try and be patient with him.
+You should try and get back to sleep," she added gently, giving Dezzy a small, tired smile and walking back to her bed.

 Dezzy crawled between the sheets of her own bed, but couldn't go back to sleep.
 She just laid there, letting tears drip onto her pillow.
 She knew Clara was right, that he did care about them, but couldn't he at least act like it, too?
 A little while later, as Desiya still laid awake, the girls started to get up.
 She stood and stretched, listening to the chatter that now filled the room.
 Girls looked under beds for single shoes that were missing their pair, and helped each other brush their hair and button their dresses.
 Desiya slowly got dressed, then brushed through her long, red hair.
 She absent-mindedly traced her toes in a waltz.

 "Dezzy," Adella said sternly.